Topological manifold: Compactness and countability axioms

 A manifold is metrizable if and only if it is paracompact.
+The long line is an example a normal Hausdorff 1-dimensional topological manifold that is not metrizable nor paracompact.
 Since metrizability is such a desirable property for a topological space, it is common to add paracompactness to the definition of a manifold.
 In any case, non-paracompact manifolds are generally regarded as pathological.
-An example of a non-paracompact manifold is given by the long line.
 Paracompact manifolds have all the topological properties of metric spaces.
 In particular, they are perfectly normal Hausdorff spaces.

 Manifolds are also commonly required to be second-countable.
 This is precisely the condition required to ensure that the manifold embeds in some finite-dimensional Euclidean space.
 For any manifold the properties of being second-countable, Lindelöf, and σ-compact are all equivalent.

 Every second-countable manifold is paracompact, but not vice versa.
 However, the converse is nearly true: a paracompact manifold is second-countable if and only if it has a countable number of connected components.
 In particular, a connected manifold is paracompact if and only if it is second-countable.

 Every second-countable manifold is separable and paracompact.
 Moreover, if a manifold is separable and paracompact then it is also second-countable.

 Every compact manifold is second-countable and paracompact.